Skip to main content

 OpenMPI Installation

 The training material also requires the use of srun, mpirun, and mpiexec, for which some installation of MPI is required.
-We went for OpenMPI, and was required to install it with
+We went for OpenMPI, which we had to install with

 spack install openmpi ~legacylaunchers schedulers=slurm

-Where schedulers=slurm is telling it to compile with slurm compatibility and ~legacylaunchers is telling it not to delete the mpirun and mpiexec binaries.
+Here schedulers=slurm tells it to compile with Slurm compatibility and ~legacylaunchers tells it not to delete the mpirun and mpiexec binaries.
 There are good reasons to delete them for a proper, production install, but for our training purposes having them is preferable.

 Summary